Bún bò Huế: History

 Bún bò Huế garnished with beef brisket, shank, coagulated pork blood, and chả lụa.

-Bún bò hails from the city of Huế in central Vietnam in the late 1500s and early 1600s, when the city was ruled by the Nguyễn Lords.
+Bún bò hails from the city of Huế in central Vietnam in the late 1500s and early 1600s, when the city was ruled by the Nguyễn lords.
 This city, once the capital of Vietnam, has a rich culinary legacy linked to the former royal court of Annam.
 Beyond its hometown and certain areas in central Vietnam, the dish is often labeled bún bò Huế to indicate its place of origin and to differentiate it from bún bò found in Saigon (south) and Hanoi (north).

 This classic dish is celebrated for its harmonious blend of spicy, sour, sweet, salty, and umami tastes.
 The scent of lemongrass prominently features.
 In comparison to dishes like phở and bún riêu, its vermicelli noodles are thicker and cylindrical.
 In its native Huế, bún bò is typically served only in the mornings as a main meal rather than a breakfast item.
 However, in other major Vietnamese cities, it can be found at various meal times.

+There are some theories with the origin of bún bò huế.
+Some say it was historically catered for the royal family and high-ranking officials, and over time, it made its way from the royal kitchens to the street food stalls and homes across central Vietnam.
+Others claim of a legend of a young lady named Cô Bún (Ms. Noodles), who perfected noodle making and passed it down to her village of Vân Cù.

+Vân Cù Village made a special attribution to bún bò huế, for their white and springy noodles that absorb broth without falling apart.
+They have been making noodles for over 400 years.